ncooke3/Hover/README.md

 ## User Interface
 <img src="https://media.giphy.com/media/fSLrYLK7EDfvf7VFEz/giphy.gif" width="100" height="200" img align="right">
 As much as this project was an exercise in building an app with more internal comlexity, I still put a lot of effort into making the UI intuitive and attractive.
 I had multiple drafts of what I wanted it to look like and was really happy with the result.
-I escpecially loved the launch screen.
+I especially loved the launch screen.

 Like in my last project, I used some more [awesome lottie animations](https://github.com/airbnb/lottie-ios)!

 ## Challenges 🙃
 There were defintely a few hiccups along the way.
 Some of the most challenging included selecting annotations on the map and properly resetting them after the user taps them or the *Reset* button.
 There was lot of logic going into how to manage *what was allowed to be pressed and when should it be*.